 As with other projects, extend this one in a unique and creative way.
 Name the result "glitter.c".
-There are all sorts of ways to make this more interesting - one idea is to change the simulation so that instead of a rectangle, the cardboard is cut into the shape of a C or an F. Another is to use animation (either ASCII art or using SDL) to illustrate the simulation graphically.
+There are all sorts of ways to make this more interesting --- one idea is to change the simulation so that instead of a rectangle, the cardboard is cut into the shape of a C or an F. Another is to use animation (either ASCII art or using SDL) to illustrate the simulation graphically.
+Even better -- come up with your own unique idea.